woeihau/DevDataProduct/README.md

 # Coursera-DevelopDataProduct

+Welcome to Tooth Growth prediction app.

 This is a simple application showing the possible tooth growth length based on two input: supplement & dosage.

 You may change the value by clicking radio button (for supp) and slider bar (for dose).

+I use ToothGrowth dataset for this prediction.

 This presentation is part of coursera Develop Data Product course.
 The project comes with two parts: